 The Serif's chunky frame allows some slightly chunkier speakers to be built into its design, offering 40w of sound over the standard 20w.
 This helps them to go pretty loud, and there's a decent amount of detail and clarity too, but for those big action movie moments, you'll get a better experience from a soundbar or a proper speaker setup.

 Intelligent Mode is both helpful and annoying

-Samsung has built in an Intelligent Mode on the Serif, which takes into account your room size and environment then adjusts the picture (brightness, mostly) and sound levels to suit.
-It can even learn the volume you’d usually have the TV at to ensure that it's always at a level you like when you turn it on.
+Samsung has built-in an Intelligent Mode on the Serif, which considers your room size and environment and then adjusts the picture (brightness, mainly) and sound levels to suit.
+It can even learn the volume you'd usually have the TV at to ensure that it's always at a level you like when you turn it on.

 While I found this mode to have a good impact on the sound, helping to make the audio a little more direct and refined, the automatic brightness adjustment is something I'd live without.

 Voice control is getting there